 When you have a baby on the way, you’re likely bursting with excitement as you consider things you’ll need!
 You know what the take-home outfit will be, how you’ll design the nursery, and what personalized blanket would be cutest.
-The shopping endeavor that could cause a little anxiety is selecting a car seat.
+The shopping endeavor that could cause a little anxiety is selecting a baby car seat.

 Car seats are the most important purchase you’ll make for your baby.
 This is one of the few products that directly affects your child’s safety.
 We know the car seat shopping experience can be overwhelming and confusing because no two seats seem to be alike!

-So below we’ll walk you through our how to choose a car seat for your newborn.
+So below we’ll walk you through how to choose a car seat for your newborn.
 Specifically, our top tips for choosing a car seat for your precious new baby!
-If at the end of the article, you’re still a little lost or just want hands on help to find your perfect car seat match, make sure you check our course and buying kit for infant car seats.
+If at the end of the article, you’re still a little lost or just want hands-on help to find your perfect car seat match, make sure you check our course and buying kit for infant car seats.

 How To Choose a Car Seat For Your Newborn

 You know that your baby needs to ride in a car seat with a high safety standard and you’ve likely seen hundreds of car seats and a lot of jargon that you may not understand.

 Buying a car seat isn’t something that can be put off forever either.
 Hospitals require you to have a car seat to take your baby home.
 If a hundred choices, the time crunch or the volume of research stresses you out, have no fear!
 Follow these tips, and you’ll be one step closer to choosing and using a car seat that is ready when your baby is!

 Is side impact protection really that important?
 What are the standards from the highway traffic safety administration?
 The American Association for Pediatrics regularly updates the safety recommendations on car seats!
 Researchers are continually doing studies on car seat practices and collecting more crash data, so periodically the recommendations change.